itsparth/edgedb-dart/rstdocs/api.rst

       Session session
     )

-Returns a new :ref:`Options <edgedb-dart-Options>` object with the specified :ref:`Session <edgedb-dart-Session>` options.
+Returns a new :ref:`Options <gel-dart-Options>` object with the specified :ref:`Session <gel-dart-Session>` options.

-.. _edgedb-dart-Options-withTransactionOptions:
+.. _gel-dart-Options-withTransactionOptions:

 *method* ``.withTransactionOptions()``
 ......................................